Martinez's 3-run homer lifts Red Sox over Blue Jays 5-4

-TORONTO (AP) - J.D.
-Martinez hit a three-run homer, Chris Sale won for the first time in three starts and the Boston Red Sox rallied to beat the Toronto Blue Jays 5-4 on Thursday night.
+Martinez hit a three-run homer, Sale won for the first time in three starts and the Red Sox rallied to beat Toronto 5-4 on Thursday night.

-Andrew Benitendi had two hits and an RBI for the Red Sox, who returned home after a 6-3 trip.
+Andrew Benitendi had two hits and an RBI for the Red Sox, who wrapped up a 6-3 trip.
 The Red Sox are a major league-best 19-5, including 7-1 in one-run games.

+"That was a tough one," Red Sox manager Alex Cora said.
+"To finish this road trip the way we did, it's outstanding."

 Justin Smoak and Devon Travis hit solo home runs for the Blue Jays, who have lost five of seven.